mikhailde/burpsuite-pro-archlinux/README.md

 # Burp Suite Professional for Arch Linux (Community PKGBUILD)

 This repository provides a community-maintained PKGBUILD to build and install Burp Suite Professional on Arch Linux.
-It is designed to integrate with your system seamlessly, providing a `.desktop` entry for application launchers and a command-line script.
+This setup enables access to the full feature set of the Professional edition.

 **Current Burp Suite Version targeted by PKGBUILD:** `2025.4.2`

 ---

-**⚠️ IMPORTANT: PLEASE READ CAREFULLY BEFORE PROCEEDING ⚠️**
+**⚠️ IMPORTANT CONSIDERATIONS & DISCLAIMER – PLEASE READ CAREFULLY ⚠️**

-## Disclaimer & Usage Terms

-*   **Unofficial & Community-Maintained:** This PKGBUILD and the resulting Arch Linux package are **not** official, affiliated with, or endorsed by PortSwigger Ltd., the creators of Burp Suite.
+*   **Community Maintained, Not Official:** This PKGBUILD and the resulting Arch Linux package are community-maintained.
+They are **not** official, affiliated with, or endorsed by PortSwigger Ltd., the creators of Burp Suite.
-*   **Loader Requirement & Licensing:**
+*   **Licensing and Activation Component:**
-    *   To unlock Professional features, this setup relies on a third-party `loader.jar` Java agent. **You must obtain `loader.jar` yourself.**
+    *   To enable all Professional features, this setup utilizes a third-party Java agent (referred to as `loader.jar`). **You must obtain this `loader.jar` component yourself.**
-    *   Using `loader.jar` to activate Burp Suite Professional bypasses its intended licensing mechanism and constitutes a **violation of PortSwigger's End User License Agreement (EULA)**.
+    *   The use of such a component to activate Burp Suite Professional bypasses its standard licensing mechanism.
+This action is **not in compliance with PortSwigger's End User License Agreement (EULA)**.
-    *   This package and setup are intended for **educational, research, or personal evaluation purposes only**, particularly in scenarios where acquiring a full license might be prohibitive.
+    *   This package and method are intended for **educational, research, or personal evaluation purposes only**, especially in situations where obtaining a full commercial license may not be immediately feasible.
-    *   **If you use Burp Suite Professional for commercial activities, production environments, or any form of professional work, you are ethically and legally obligated to purchase an official license from PortSwigger Ltd. to support their continued development.**
+    *   **For any commercial, production, or professional use of Burp Suite Professional, purchasing an official license from PortSwigger Ltd. is the correct and ethical approach to support their valuable work.**
-*   **Use at Your Own Risk:** You are solely responsible for any and all legal, ethical, or technical consequences arising from the use of this package and the associated loader.
-The maintainer of this PKGBUILD and repository assumes **no liability** whatsoever.
+*   **Your Responsibility:** You are solely responsible for understanding and adhering to all applicable software licenses and for any consequences arising from your use of this package and the method described.
+The maintainer of this PKGBUILD and repository assumes **no liability**.
-*   **Security of `loader.jar`:** The `loader.jar` is a third-party component.
-While this guide may refer to common sources, its security, integrity, and functionality **cannot be guaranteed** by the maintainer of this PKGBUILD.
-Always obtain software from trusted sources and understand the risks involved when using unofficial tools.
+*   **Third-Party Component Security:** The `loader.jar` is a third-party component.
+Its security, integrity, and functionality are not guaranteed by the maintainer of this PKGBUILD.
+Obtain it from sources you trust and understand the inherent risks.

 ---

 ## Prerequisites

-Before you begin, ensure you have the following:
+Before you begin, ensure your system meets the following requirements:

-1.  **An Arch Linux System:**
+1.  **Arch Linux System:**
-    *   `base-devel` package group installed (for `makepkg` and other build tools).
+    *   `base-devel` package group installed.
         ```bash
         sudo pacman -S --needed base-devel
         ```
-    *   `git` installed (for cloning this repository).
+    *   `git` installed.
         ```bash
         sudo pacman -S --needed git
         ```

 2.  **Java Development Kit (JDK) - Version 21 or Newer:**
-    Burp Suite Professional (recent versions) requires Java 21 or a more recent version to run.
-    *   Install a suitable JDK (OpenJDK is recommended):
+    *   Install a suitable JDK:
         ```bash
         sudo pacman -S jdk-openjdk
-        # Or specifically jdk21-openjdk if you prefer that version and it's available
         ```
-    *   Set the newly installed JDK as the default for your system:
+    *   Set it as the default:
         ```bash
         sudo archlinux-java set <name_of_your_jdk21+_environment>
         # Example: sudo archlinux-java set java-21-openjdk
-        # Check available environments with: archlinux-java status
         ```
-    *   Verify your active Java version:
-        ```bash
-        java -version
+    *   Verify: `java -version`

+3.  **`loader.jar` (Activation Agent):**
+    *   **This component must be obtained by you separately.**
+    *   A common source for such components is the `BurpLoaderKeygen` project by user `h3110w0r1d-y` on GitHub (search for it).
+    *   The `PKGBUILD` expects a `loader.jar` with the SHA256 checksum:
         ```

-3.  **`loader.jar` (The Key Agent):**
-    *   **You must obtain this file yourself.** This PKGBUILD does **not** download it for you.
-    *   A common source for such loaders is the **`BurpLoaderKeygen`** project by user `h3110w0r1d-y` on GitHub.
-You will need to search for this repository.
-    *   Download the `loader.jar` from a trusted release or build it from source if you prefer.
-    *   The `PKGBUILD` in this repository expects a `loader.jar` file with the following **SHA256 checksum**:
-        ```
         dcdf28acf360554a5a98d78f403c96ccea500be24b27d02b020e142820637c0a
         ```
-        You can verify the checksum of your downloaded file with: `sha256sum loader.jar`.
+        Verify with: `sha256sum loader.jar`.
-    *   **Crucial Step:** After downloading, **place the `loader.jar` file in the same directory where you clone this repository** (i.e., alongside the `PKGBUILD` file). `makepkg` will look for it there.
+    *   **Place the `loader.jar` file in the same directory where you clone this repository** (alongside `PKGBUILD`).

 ---

 ## Installation Guide

-Follow these steps carefully to build and install Burp Suite Professional:

 1.  **Clone This Repository:**
-    Open your terminal and navigate to a directory where you want to download the build files.
-Then, clone this repository:
     ```bash
     git clone https://github.com/mikhailde/burpsuite-pro-archlinux.git
     cd burpsuite-pro-archlinux/
     ```

 2.  **Place `loader.jar`:**
-    As mentioned in the Prerequisites, ensure your downloaded `loader.jar` (matching the specified SHA256 sum) is now located in this cloned directory.
-The directory structure should look something like:
+    Ensure your `loader.jar` (matching the specified SHA256 sum) is in the current directory.
-    ```
-    .
-    ├── PKGBUILD
-    ├── burpsuite-professional.desktop
-    ├── burpsuite-professional.install
-    ├── burpsuite-professional.sh
-    ├── burp_suite.ico
-    ├── loader.jar  <-- YOUR DOWNLOADED LOADER HERE
-    └── README.md
-    ```

-3.  **(Optional) Verify and Update `PKGBUILD`:**
+3.  **(Optional) Review `PKGBUILD`:**
-    *   Open the `PKGBUILD` file.
-    *   Ensure the `_burp_display_version` variable reflects the Burp Suite version you intend to install (the download URL fetches the latest, this is mostly for display).
-    *   Double-check that the `sha256sums` entry for `loader.jar` matches the checksum of your file.
-If you are using a different (but trusted) `loader.jar`, you'll need to update this checksum in the `PKGBUILD` or `makepkg` will fail.
+    *   Check `_burp_display_version`.
+    *   Confirm `sha256sums` for `loader.jar`.

-4.  **Build and Install the Package:**
+4.  **Build and Install:**
-    From within the cloned repository directory (where the `PKGBUILD` is), run:
     ```bash
     makepkg -si
     ```
-    This command will:
-    *   Download the latest official Burp Suite Professional JAR from PortSwigger.
-    *   Verify the checksums of all source files (including your local `loader.jar`).
-    *   Build the Arch Linux package (`.pkg.tar.zst`).
-    *   Install the package onto your system using `pacman` (it will ask for your sudo password).
-    *   Install any missing dependencies (like Java, if not already present).
+    This will download Burp Suite, verify files, build the package, and install it.

 5.  **Post-Installation & Activation:**
-    *   After successful installation, the `.install` script will provide brief instructions.
+    *   The `.install` script will provide brief guidance after installation.
-    *   **First-time Activation (if Burp Suite prompts for a license):**
+    *   **Activation (if prompted by Burp Suite):**
-        1. Launch the Key Generator/Loader:
+        1. Launch the `loader.jar` agent:
             ```bash
             java -jar /opt/burpsuite-professional/loader.jar
             ```